-One of the best aspects of Capital One Lounges was the amount and quality of grab-and-go items, which is something we don’t often see at airport lounges.
-Think fresh salads, sandwiches, açaí bowls, and overnight oats.
+One of the best aspects of a Capital One Lounge is the great grab-and-go selection: think fresh salads, sandwiches, açaí bowls, and overnight oats.

 There were premade sandwiches, salads, snacks, desserts, Bubly sparkling water, and Aquafina still water in aluminum cans.

-Even better, the lounge’s coffee bar was in the lobby’s entry area, so you could quickly order a coffee to-go without having to fully enter the lounge.
+Even the lounge’s coffee bar was at the entrance, making it easy to order a coffee to go without having to actually enter the lounge.

 For added convenience, the lounge provided branded bags for your on-the-go snacks.

-While the grab-and-go food section at the Capital One Lounge at IAD was better than most airport lounges, it’s still smaller than the grab-and-go section at the DFW location.
-However, the IAD location offers the option for coffee and teas to go, which DFW doesn’t have.
+Though the grab-and-go food section at the Capital One Lounge at IAD is better than most airport lounges, it’s still smaller than the grab-and-go section at DFW.
+However, the IAD lounge surpasses DFW with its to-go coffees and teas, which you don’t get at DFW.

-The baristas who were working at the time of my visit, Dalila and Terry, were delightful.
-Not only did they make excellent lattes, they were a total pleasure to speak to.
-I got a sense that they took great pride in their jobs.
-That positivity, along with amazing pastries and delicious beverages, made this coffee bar the best part of the entire IAD Capital One Lounge, in my opinion.
+The baristas during my visit, Dalila and Terry, were delightful.
+Not only did they make excellent lattes, but they were a total pleasure to speak to, and I got a sense that they took great pride in their jobs.
+That positivity, along with amazing pastries and delicious beverages, made this coffee bar the best part of the entire lounge.

-One of the coolest features of the coffee bar was the latte art machine.
-This was a fun touch and helped elevate this lounge from ordinary to exceptional.
+One of the coolest features of the coffee bar was the latte art machine, which the baristas used to make a foam Capitol One logo in my coffee.
+They could also add text or even use a photo from your phone to create latte art!
+This fun touch elevated this lounge from above-average to exceptional.

-There were also fresh pastries at the coffee bar.
-On the day of my visit, there were croissants, cinnamon buns, and homemade strawberry pop tarts.
-The strawberry pop tart was so divine I had 2 and took 2 more home in a to-go bag.
+On my visit, the coffee bar pastries were croissants, cinnamon buns, and homemade strawberry Pop-Tarts.
+The homemade Pop-Tart was so divine I had 2 and took 2 more home in a to-go bag.

-The Capital One Lounge offered small plates and individually plated snacks instead of offering a buffet like many lounges.
-These food options were found in the back of the lounge, across from the bar.
+The Capital One Lounge offered small plates and individually plated snacks instead of the standard buffet.
+The food was in the back of the lounge, across from the bar.

 Food items were individually portioned.